 This is a look into our past.
 Longtime residents Jackie and Wally Roush left this memory with Ted Clinite, who graciously shared it with us.
 Click on the link RM Las Noticias, August 1, 1976 to see it.

-This photo was taken in 1975 when the park was getting established.
-The clubhouse is in the upper right portion of the photo.
+This is a photo of the park when it was being established.
+The clubhouse is in the upper right corner.